 Non-profit law firm working for justice for the LGBTQ+ community

-GLBTQ Legal Advocates & Defenders (GLAD) is New England’s leading legal rights organization dedicated to ending discrimination based on sexual orientation, HIV status, and gender identity and expression.
+GLBTQ Legal Advocates & Defenders (GLAD) is one of the nation’s most influential and successful public interest law firms in the fight to end LGBTQ+ discrimination.
 Our work is guided by the values of Justice and Lived Equality; Inclusion, Equity, and Mutual Respect; Anti-Racism; and Collaboration (for more details, visit GLAD.org).

-Other work in progress is focused on passing the Equality Act through a collaborative effort to extend protections of the Civil Rights Act of 1964.
-GLAD has also deepened and sharped our focus on racial justice work, including through reforming and dismantling systems that we know disproportionately harm LGBTQ BIPOC, such as the criminal justice, juvenile justice, and child welfare systems.
-We offer staff opportunities to affect change on the interconnections of race and LGBTQ status through their day-to-day work, professional development opportunities, and participation in our Racial and Economic Justice Working Group and GLAD for Economic Opportunity (GEO) committee.
+GLAD has also deepened and sharped our focus on racial justice work, including through reforming and dismantling systems that we know disproportionately harm LGBTQ+ BIPOC, such as the criminal justice, juvenile justice, and child welfare systems.
+We offer staff opportunities to affect change on the interconnections of race and LGBTQ+ status through their day-to-day work, professional development opportunities, and participation in our Racial and Economic Justice Working Group and GLAD for Economic Opportunity committee.

 Responsibilities for this position:

-· Provide oversight and implementation of strategies to engage, renew, and acquire donors and prospects for Community Giving, Equal Justice Council, and Legacy Society through in person meetings, events, video chats, direct mail, phone, and email solicitation.
+· Implement strategies to engage, renew, and acquire donors and prospects through in-person meetings, phone calls, video chats, live and virtual events, direct mail, and email contact.